andyQcFN/semi-surpervised-cell-matching/README.md

 * the “test” folder includes a pre-trained center-surround network and a testing python script to perform cell registration on an example dataset.
 Note the input file formats to the python script.

-Special thanks to Dr. Fung and Dr. Wong supervising me throughout this project
+Special thanks to Dr. Fung and Dr. Wong for supervising me throughout this project